snsdigitaldevs/react-native-video/README.md

 Platforms: Android ExoPlayer, iOS

 #### useTextureView
-Controls whether to output to a TextureView or SurfaceView.

-SurfaceView is more efficient and provides better performance but has two limitations:
+Output to a TextureView instead of the default SurfaceView.
+In general, you will want to use SurfaceView because it is more efficient and provides better performance.
+However, SurfaceViews has two limitations:
 * It can't be animated, transformed or scaled
 * You can't overlay multiple SurfaceViews

 useTextureView can only be set at same time you're setting the source.

-* **true (default)** - Use a TextureView
+* **false (default)** - Use a SurfaceView
-* **false** - Use a SurfaceView
+* **true** - Use a TextureView

 Platforms: Android ExoPlayer